Marțian Dan

 Marțian Dan (23 November 1935 – 8 March 2002) was a Romanian politician and university professor.

 Dan was a member of the Romanian Communist Party during the period of the Socialist Republic of Romania.
-In 1971, he became a leader in the Union of Communist Youth, a position that allowed him to serve as Minister in the union from 1971–1972.
+In 1971, he became a leader in the Union of Communist Youth, a position that allowed him to serve as Minister in the union from 1971 to 1972.
 In 1974, he briefly distanced himself from the world of politics due to grievances with the Ceaușescu regime.

 Dan was a leader in the Romanian Revolution, and was a member of the Council of the National Salvation Front, in which he served as secretary of the executive office.
 He joined the National Salvation Front as a political party in 1990 under the leadership of Ion Iliescu.

 Early political career

 Marțian Dan was Jewish.
 In the 1950s, as Dan attended high school in Oradea, he joined the Union of Communist Youth, a youth organization of the Romanian Communist Party (PCR), which had held power in the country since the fall of fascist dictator, Ion Antonescu.
-From 1954-1955 he was a student of the Faculty of General Economics of the Academy of Economic Studies in Bucharest, and from 1955-1960 he relocated to the Soviet Union, to take courses at the Faculty of History of the Lomonosov State University of Moscow.
+From 1954 to 1955 he was a student of the Faculty of General Economics of the Academy of Economic Studies in Bucharest, and from 1955 to 1960 he relocated to the Soviet Union, to take courses at the Faculty of History of the Lomonosov State University of Moscow.
 In this phase, he succeeded in getting himself elected as a member of the Union of Communist Youth committee of the faculty and secretary of the organization's Romanian students in Moscow.

 After graduating in 1960, Dan began a teaching career at the University of Bucharest in the Department of History and Philosophy, where he taught until 1989.

 In the 1960s he continued political militancy within Bucharest, climbing the leadership of the youth organization of the party, which allowed him, in March 1971, to succeed Ion Iliescu as first secretary of the Central Committee of the Union of Communist Youth and, for that reason, as Minister for Youth Affairs in the Government of Ion Gheorghe Maurer.
 He left the position in October 1972.

 In addition to activism in the Union of Communist Youth, Dan also had connections within the Communist Party of Romania itself.
 In 1968, under the regime of Nicolae Ceaușescu, he was appointed as secretary and was responsible for propaganda within the City Committee of Bucharest, while on 12 August 1969 he succeeded in being appointed as an alternate member of the Central Committee of the Communist Party of Romania.
 In November 1974 he withdrew from political life, apparently because of a difference of views with the then-president of the socialist republic, Nicolae Ceaușescu, concerning management of the country.
 He concentrated, therefore, almost exclusively on his teaching career.